kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 > But we found them lacking in Uplift, Vision and Breadth of Mind, \
 > So we left them to teach the Gorillas while we followed the March of Mankind.

 The poet tells the story that these laws were there from the beginning.
-Early humans learned from the errors others made: Fire will burn you, poisonous berries will make you sick, a predator will eat you.
+Early humans learned from the errors others made: Fire will burn you, poisonous berries will make you sick, and a predator will eat you.
 This common knowledge became stories and turned into myths over time.[^peterson2017yx]

 But new gods arrived that looked more promising: progress, money, wealth, or comfort.
 Humanity forgot the common knowledge and wisdom and moved on.

 Not every progress is good for the individual.
 While agriculture led to an explosion in the growth of population, it resulted in declined health of humans and higher mother and child mortality.
 Less food variation resulted in malnutrition.
-Dense living conditions with other humans and animals, poor sewage, and waste conditions resulted in declined health.
-The bones and skulls of those humans were much smaller than their hunter-gatherer ancestors.[^curnoe2017dn] We can see this even today, where most people need their wisdom tooth’s removed because they don’t fit in the jaw, because we don’t chew hard things anymore.
+Dense living conditions with other humans and animals, poor sewage, and waste conditions resulted in declining health.
+The bones and skulls of those humans were much smaller than their hunter-gatherer ancestors.[^curnoe2017dn] We can see this even today, where most people need their wisdom tooth’s removed because they don’t fit in the jaw because we don’t chew hard things anymore.

 ### Stanza 3